The Origins of Rum, and its Place in History

 After rum's development in the Caribbean, the drink's popularity spread to the North.
 Alcohol in its various forms - the stronger the better - was the great sustainer of eighteenth century America, and Rum was King.
 It was estimated that colonists were downing, per man, woman, AND child, 3 Imperials (or three ¾ gallons) of rum per year.
 In addition, it quelled the thirst for too much-salted meat and fish in their diet.
 To support the demand for the drink, rum distilleries were created in the Colonies.
 The first was in 1664 in modern day Staten Island, Boston in 1667, and then one in Rhode Island shortly after.
 The rum made in Rhode Island was considered acceptable currency in Europe for a short time.

 Rum, imported from the West Indies, became a part of social communities resulting in increasing popularity in taverns and homes.
 While the act of drinking the spirit became an icebreaker for meeting new people, it oddly became a political tradition.
 When George Washington ran for the legislature in 1758, he ran up quite the bill for beverages for a few hundred voters.
 The bill was for 146 1/2 gallons of rum punch, beer, wine, and brandy.
-Washington was concerned the extent of this hospitality; fearing his agent might have been too stingy by only providing three Imperials.
+Washington was concerned the extent of this hospitality; fearing he and his agent might have been too stingy with the amounts.
 Washington continued to use rum as a political advantage after the American Revolution by insisting on having a barrel of rum at his 1789 inauguration.
 Rum became a litmus test for politicians.
 Though the candidates, like Washington, continued to use rum to influence the outcome, it was really a win if the candidates drank rum with the people as it demonstrated their political independence and an example that they are “one of the people”.